 - Share threat information with Avast to improve your Protection

-- Allow usage data to be shared with 3rd parties for analysis of trends, business, and marketing
+- All usage data to be shared with 3rd parties for trends, business, and marketing analysis

-- All usage data to be shared with 3rd parties for product performance analysis and usage.
+- Allow usage data to be shared with 3rd parties for product analysis performance and usage.

 If you were using the older version you might have noticed that the third option did not exist.